-As a composer, Wang has received awards from musical organizations including American Society of Composers, Authors and Publishers and Broadcast Music Inc. His compositions – presented by artists and groups including the American Modern Ensemble, Castleton Festival, Maryland Opera Studio, Opera Saratoga, Philharmonia Orchestra of Yale, Washington National Opera, and Winnipeg Symphony Orchestra – have been heard in venues from New York to Shanghai, and his orchestrations have been performed at Carnegie Hall and Juilliard.
+As a composer, Wang has received awards from musical organizations including ASCAP and BMI.
+His compositions, presented by artists ranging from the American Modern Ensemble to the Winnipeg Symphony Orchestra, have been heard in venues from New York to Shanghai, and his orchestrations have been performed at Carnegie Hall and Juilliard.

-As a scholar and speaker on law and the arts, he has addressed select performing-arts audiences, legal organizations, and educational institutions in the United States and abroad, including TEDxBroadway, the Second Circuit Judicial Conference (co-sponsored by Columbia Law School), National Constitution Center, Stanford Arts Institute & Stanford Law School, and the University of Chicago Institute of Politics.
+As a scholar and speaker on law and the arts, he has addressed select audiences in the United States and abroad, including TEDxBroadway, the Judicial-Congressional Dialogue, Second Circuit Judicial Conference, National Constitution Center, Stanford Arts Institute & Stanford Law School, Columbia Law School, and the University of Chicago Institute of Politics.

-As an attorney, he is Of Counsel at Thomas & Libowitz, P.A., where he advises creative clients in all industries as they launch, run, and grow their ventures.
+He currently serves as Founding Advisor at Arsapio, LLC, a creative consultancy for polymathic growth.
+Formerly an attorney in private practice, he has served as counsel advising creative clients across industries in the launch, operation, and growth of their ventures, and was named to Thomson Reuters’ Super Lawyers® Maryland Rising Stars list for his work in intellectual property law.
 He has also spent time at premier Silicon Valley startup accelerator Y Combinator, where he shadowed a group of over 100 startups while researching the creativity of tech entrepreneurship.

 Born in Maryland, he graduated from Gilman School while studying piano at the Peabody Preparatory of the Johns Hopkins University.
-He received his AB (Bachelor of Arts) magna cum laude, Phi Beta Kappa, in music from Harvard University; his Master of Music degree in Composition on a Richardson Scholarship from the Yale School of Music; and his Juris Doctor (JD) degree on a Houff Leadership Scholarship from the University of Maryland Carey School of Law.
+He received his Bachelor of Arts (AB) degree magna cum laude, Phi Beta Kappa, in music from Harvard University; his Master of Music (MM) degree in Composition on a Richardson Scholarship from the Yale School of Music; and his Juris Doctor (JD) degree on a Houff Leadership Scholarship from the University of Maryland Carey School of Law.